 Is PL Insurance Compulsory?

-Whilst public liability cover is not a legal requirement, some local authorities may insist on you having an adequate policy is place before you can start to trade.
-Whilst there are some areas of risk which you may be comfortable to manage yourself rather than purchasing insurance (for example a 3-year-old laptop), liability claims can run into hundreds of thousands of pounds (or more) and we would not recommend operating without cover.
+While public liability cover is not a legal requirement, some local authorities may insist on you having an adequate policy in place before you can start to trade.
+While there are some areas of risk which you may be comfortable to manage yourself rather than purchasing insurance (for example a 3-year-old laptop), liability claims can run into hundreds of thousands of pounds (or more), and we would not recommend operating without cover.

-It is worthy of note that most fitness centres will employ staff and with this in mind, you are legally required to purchase a minimum of £5m employers liability insurance.
-The good news is that all of these covers can be provided in one simple gym insurance policy.
+It is worthy of note that most fitness centres will employ staff, and with this in mind, you are legally required to purchase a minimum of £5m employers liability insurance.
+The good news is that all of these covers can be provided in a single straightforward gym insurance policy.

 How Much Public Liability Cover Does a Gym Need?

-Whilst cover can be arranged from a minimum limit of £1m, based on growing court compensation awards we would recommend a limit of at least £2m.
-For larger gyms much higher limits should be considered.
+While cover can be arranged from a minimum limit of £1m, based on growing court compensation awards we would recommend a limit of at least £2m.
+For larger gyms, much higher limits should be considered.

 Is Gym Insurance Expensive?

-Full gym insurance packages start from as little as £250 (plus insurance premium tax), but each policy can be tailored to your exacting requirements including gym equipment, general contents, liability protection, money, loss of profits, legal expenses and more!
+Full gym insurance packages start from as little as £250 (plus insurance premium tax).
+Still, each policy can be tailored to your exacting requirements, including gym equipment, general contents, liability protection, money, loss of profits, legal expenses and more!